Eight Easy Ways to Protect Your Hearing

-Noise is normal — the world around us produces so much sound 24/7, and it’s impossible not to hear any of it, whether it’s your phone ringing, the TV on, traffic, or simply chatter from conversations.
+Noise is normal.
+The world around us produces so much sound 24/7.
+It’s impossible not to hear any of it, whether it’s your phone ringing, the TV on, traffic, or simply chatter from conversations.
 However, excessively loud noises, especially those that are repetitive, are a cause for concern and should be avoided if possible.

 Noise-induced hearing loss typically occurs due to sustained exposure to loud noises.
-Often, this is work-related, such as for people who work in construction operating heavy machinery or musicians using powerful audio equipment.
+Often, this is work-related like operating heavy machinery in construction or musicians using powerful audio equipment.
 Other contributors can be attending a concert, or any event where there would be loud music.
 If you are routinely exposed to loud noises, it is highly recommended to make it a habit to wear earplugs.

-Hearing healthcare clinics offer custom earplugs for professionals like musicians and construction workers as they typically work amidst harmful noise levels.
+Our hearing healthcare clinics offer custom earplugs for professionals like musicians and construction workers as they typically work amidst harmful noise levels.
 By purchasing custom ear protection, it ensures a comfortable fit and that you are using the best protection possible.
-The benefit to these earplugs is that they are made to reduce noise, while still maintaining the original sound quality as much as possible.
+The benefit to these earplugs is that they are made to reduce noise while still maintaining optimal sound quality.

 2. Turn it down